 A guided climbing team approaches the summit of Mt.
 Baker.
 Don Enos

 Mt.
 Baker has long been noted as one of the most glaciated peaks in the Lower-48.
-In addition to the vast glaciers, it is also one of the most beautiful and accessible mountains.
+In addition to the vast glaciers, it is also one of the most beautiful and accessible mountains in the country.
 A guided ascent of Mt.
 Baker is an experience of a lifetime.

 Groups on this program are kept small (usually three to five climbers with one guide or six to ten climbers with two guides), and throughout the trip you will enjoy a rich learning and climbing experience.